 - Aren’t Mighty Fridays promoting laziness?

-- The one thing: make Friday different, make it free(ish)
+- The one thing: Make Friday different – make it free(ish)!

-Work-life balance is not a state, it’s an act of balancing
+Work-life balance is not a state; it’s an act of balancing

 As I mentioned in the previous chapters of this book, working in a #NoOffice company is different and pretty unorthodox because the world is changing.
 The Internet together with the powerful computers in our pockets are accelerating this change.
-That’s why we constantly need to experiment with the way we work to make sure it’s sustainable in the long term.
+That’s why we constantly need to experiment with the way we work to make sure it’s sustainable in the long run.